bitfl0wer/nous-a1z-mqtt-json/README.md

-# nous-a1z-mqtt-json
+# zpowergraph

-Personal project to query nous A1Z smart plugs exposed via Zigbee2MQTT and accumulate the data in the json data format to be imported into Grafana.
+Personal project to query nous A1Z smart plugs exposed via Zigbee2MQTT and accumulate the data in an SQLite database.